surface-ui/surface/README.md

 Having a standard way of defining components with typed properties allows us to enhance tools that introspect information from modules.
-One already discussed was the possibility to have `ex_doc` query that information to provide standard documentation for properties, events, bindings, etc.
+One already discussed was the possibility to have `ex_doc` query that information to provide standard documentation for properties, events, slots, etc.

 ## License